 In addition to providing retirement plan benefits, the Institution provides certain health care benefits for retired employees and their spouses.
 Substantially all of the Institution's employees may become eligible for the benefits if they reach normal retirement age (as defined) or elect early retirement after having met certain time in service criteria.
 Effective January 1, 2012 the Trust agreement which had been funding the Plan was amended to include active employees.
 Accordingly, assets of the Plan were then decoupled and recorded on the Institution's statement of financial position as investments designated for retiree and active medical plans along with a corresponding increase to the accrued postretirement liability.
-Actual returns from investments designated for retiree and active medical plans totaled gains/(losses) of (\$2,839,989) and \$975,827 for the years ended December 31, 2022 and 2021, respectively, and are presented in the nonoperating section of the statement of activities, net of administrative fees of \$32,017 and \$98,582 for 2022 and 2021, respectively.
-Health care benefits for active employees funded from these investments totaled \$0 for the years ended December 31, 2022 and 2021, and are also presented in the nonoperating section of the statement of activities.
+Actual returns from investments designated for retiree and active medical plans totaled gains/(losses) of \$1,801,439 and (\$2,839,989) for the years ended December 31, 2023 and 2022, respectively, and are presented in the nonoperating section of the statement of activities, net of administrative fees of \$166,331 and \$32,017 for 2023 and 2022, respectively.
+Health care benefits for active employees funded from these investments totaled \$0 for the years ended December 31, 2023 and 2022.